hackclub/hackclub/workshops/backjack/README.md

      /* Declaration section: This will be used to Declare variables and Function */ void Player_Stay();
      ```
-Now let give definition, first what would the FUnction stay do :
+Now let give the definition, first what would the FUnction stay do :

  + As the [video](https://youtu.be/eyoh-Ku9TCI) explains, when the dealer pulls back his card or says stay, the dealer should get a new card while the dealer total is less than 16.
 + now when the dealer card total is bigger than 16,  we should then check if the dealer as a bust then the player will win
 + if the dealer does not have a bust, then we will check if the player card is bigger than the dealer's card and smaller than 21 then the player win
-+ else the player lose and the dealer win
++ else the player loses and the dealer win

 ```C++
 void Player_Stay() {